mySoftware [Updates]

 SOL2 and XGworks ST:

-The high-end SOL/SOL2 sequencer was developed from scratch on a new modular platform, improving on the earlier XGworks sequencers (V1-V4) in most areas.
+The high-end SOL/SOL2 sequencer was developed from scratch on a new modular platform, improving on the earlier XGworks sequencers (V1-V4) in most areas, particularly on the audio side.
 While able to open and work with older XGworks projects (.XWS files), the earlier XGworks plugins are no longer compatible.

-XGworks ST ("SOL Technology") and SQ01 were co-developed on the SOL/SOL2 platform.
-On the surface, all three look identical, and only differ in terms of the included software modules: While SOL2 has all the bells and whistles, and XGworks ST is sort-of a middle child, SQ01 is the least capable version.
+XGworks ST ("SOL Technology") and SQ01 were both scaled-down builds based on the SOL/SOL2 platform.
+On the surface, all three look identical, but differ in terms of the included software modules: While SOL2 has all the bells and whistles, and XGworks ST is sort-of a middle child, SQ01 is the least capable version.

-SQ01, on the other hand, is a reduced-functionality version of SOL2, that was shipped with various Yamaha hardware for free before the Steinberg buyout.
+SQ01, on the other hand, is a reduced-functionality version of SOL2, that was shipped with various Yamaha hardware for free in the years before the Steinberg buyout.
 Here, you’ll find that most of the software modules are actually left out.
-There are some additional differences between the three sequencers, but I’ll leave it at that for now.
+The three sequencers shared the exact same update cadence, though, and because they are so closely related, both SQ01 and XGworks ST will in fact “pick up” the extra modules of their higher-end siblings when installed on the same system.

 To sum things up...

-If you’re looking for an XGworks replacement, SQ01 can get you half-way there.
-This ultimately depends on how you work, of course, and if the missing features aren’t detrimental to your habits, go for it!
-If your workflow depends strongly on the unique XGworks tools, on the other hand, SOL2 and XGworks ST are without doubt better alternatives.
+If you’re looking for an XGworks replacement, SQ01 can get you there if you can source the additional software components that are needed.
+If your workflow depends strongly on the unique XGworks tools, SOL2 and XGworks ST are better alternatives as-is.

-The catch here is that SQ01 was the only version to make it outside of Japan.
+The catch here is that SQ01 was the only version available worldwide, while SOL/SOL2 and XGworks ST were only marketed in Japan.
 To find legal copies of SOL2 or XGworks ST, your best shot is therefore Japanese auction/classifieds sites (in my case, http://www.jauce.com proved to be invaluable).
-If you go to this length, be aware that although the actual software is displayed in English, you’ll initially have to put up with Japanese-language installers and help files.
-Rest assured, though; the installers are actually quite easy to get through (the buttons you have to click are already highlighted), and most of the help files have been translated so you can replace them with ones in English after installation! :-)
+If you go to this length, be aware that although the actual software GUI is in English, you’ll have to make your way through Japanese-language installation wizards (walkthroughs do exist).
+The included documentation is also in Japanese, but most of the Help files have been translated so that you can replace them after installation! :-)

 Best regards,